alexcg1/example-pdf-search/README.md

 ## Configure

-- Backend: Settings are in `backend/config.py`
+- Settings are in `config.yml`
-- Frontend: Settings are in `frontend/.streamlit/foo.toml` and `frontend/config.py`
+- Additional frontend settings are in `frontend/.streamlit/config.toml`

 ## Deploy